Skip to main content

 Mantis Logo

-MantisBT is an open-source web-based bug tracking tool built on PHP.
+MantisBT is an open-source web-based issue tracking software built on PHP.
 It supports Linux, Windows, and macOS on the server and is compatible with Safari and Opera.

 Features: